SqueezerIO/squeezer/docs/cloud/aws/events/http.md

 ---
-title: AWS - Events - HTTP Event
+title: AWS - Events - HTTP
 ---

 You can invoke a Lambda function over HTTPS.
 You can do this by defining a custom REST API and